bzhai/KV6022_limo_ros2_wiki/Workshop-5-‐-Robot-Perception-and-Vision.md

 > * Contours: Curves joining continuous points along a boundary; useful for blob detection.

 ### Task 3: Colour detection
 * [colour_contours_detector.py](https://github.com/kivrakh/KV6022_limo_ros2/blob/main/src/example_codes/example_codes/colour_contours_detector.py) node demonstrates how to subscribe to LIMO's image topics, perform colour thresholding and object detection.
-To test the node, run the simulator and try to place the greenery in front of the robot.
+To test the node, run the simulator and try to place the greenery in front of the robot by adjusting the range of the HSV colour filter accordingly.
 You might move the robot to detect other green objects around.
 You should see the debug windows visualising the image processing pipeline.
 The node outputs the detected objects as the `/object_polygon` topic.

 <img width="800" height="300" class="center" alt="image" src="https://github.com/kivrakh/KV6022_limo_ros2/blob/main/wiki_images/color_detector.png" />

-* As an extension, put some nice coloured objects in front of the robot (in Gazebo objects can be added in the `insert` tab and under the `models.gazebosim.org` list at the bottom, this may a few minutes to load all the objects).
-Try out different colours of the objects and adjust the range of the HSV colour filter accordingly.
-To change the colour of the simulated objects, right-click on the object and select `"Edit model"`.
-In the Model Editor, right-click on the object again and select `"Open Link Inspector"`.
-In the Visual tab, select the `visual/Material/Scrip/Name` field and change its value to a different Gazebo material (e.g. `Gazebo/Green`).
-Click OK, save the model as `unit_sphere_green` for example and close the Model Editor.
-Restart the simulator if needed.
-See the following [list](https://wiki.ros.org/simulator_gazebo/Tutorials/ListOfMaterials) for more information about the Gazebo materials.

 ### Task 5: Object Detection : Feature-based Approach